wknapik/lastcwd/README.md

 # Dependencies ?

-bash, coreutils, grep, procps-ng, xorg-xdpyinfo, xorg-xprop.
+bash, coreutils, grep, procps-ng, xorg-xprop.

 # How do I use it ?